dakshsharma96/JumpDiffusionModeling/README.md

-# A comparison of Merton's Jump-Difussion and conventional Black-Scholes for modeling equities data.
+# A comparison between Merton's Jump-Difussion model and traditional Black-Scholes
+# for modeling equities data.

 # TOTO(ravds): Can we name this repo something like "FittingRandomWalks"?
+#              Or maybe "EquitiesModeling"?